 If you 're a fan of the DIY advent calendar, some of these calendars are pretty easy to put together.
 Just don't leave it too late!
 I believe craft fatigue to be a real condition - something I suffer from whenever I have photo shoots, and every year around 31st November when I realise I have one day to make my advent calendar! ;)

 I highly recommend making an advent calendar as a group activity.
 I introduced 'Christmas crafternoon' in a previous job - we'd make a calendar with Secret Santa gifts and I'd bring in all my stamps, string and craft supplies.
 We made some seriously spectacular calendars and I loved seeing how people who don't consider themselves to be creative can still make something amazing!
 Every day we'd have a little quiz to decide who opened the next 'door' and it was so much fun.

-1. One to buy: something like the above fabric advent calendar (which is huge by the way - check the dimensions!) is a good half-way option, as you can still personalise it your way with crafted parcels, bits of foliage and hanging ornaments which are your style.
+1. One to buy: something like the above fabric advent calendar (sold out) is a good half-way option, as you can still personalise it your way with crafted parcels, bits of foliage and hanging ornaments which are your style.
 You could make something similar relatively easily - I'm thinking a dowel rod and a roll of hessian would work well (I've bought that before in a pound shop.)